ns1/community/project_status/README.md

 evaluating whether to use the codebase.
 The guidelines and expectations around handling Issues and Pull Requests also varies depending on the project status.

-In general, NS1's public-facing projects should have a few words about the project status, including links pointing to the appropriate files in this repository.
+Each of NS1's public-facing projects should have a few words about the project status, including links pointing to the appropriate files in this repository.
 Where possible, the verbiage should indicate *why* the project is in its particular status.
 This should live in a prominent place, such as the README file.
 It is considered a BUG if one of our projects is missing this indication.